Enhancing Routing Security in IoT: Performance Evaluation of RPL Secure Mode under Attacks: Discussions

 As for the second suggestion (Fig.\ref{fig_6b} and \ref{fig_9b}), the main enhancement occurred is in the case of the BH scenario (10 seconds down from 30 seconds).
 As the affected nodes were able to detect the dead adversary parent much faster, the total \gls{e2e} was reduced by more than 50\%.

 \textbf{Effects on the exchanged number of \gls{rpl}'s control messages:} As seen in Fig.\ref{fig_5d}, The first suggestion increased the number of received control messages for the ContikiMAC set.
-However, the reason this time is the added routing nodes themselves and not due to the attacks.
-On the other hand, the second suggestion (see Fig.\ref{fig_6d}) slightly reduced the number of received RPL control messages, especially in the case of Neighbor attack scenario.
+However, the reason this time is the added routing nodes themselves but not due to the attacks.
+On the other hand, the second suggestion (see Fig.\ref{fig_6d}) slightly reduced the number of received \gls{rpl} control messages, especially in the NA scenario.

 From Fig.\ref{fig_8c} and \ref{fig_9c}, we can see that both suggestions do not have any effect on the exchanged control messages when NullRDC is used.
 This is due to the always-on radio and the simpler sending mechanism.